 Barista: I don’t have a microwave, BUT I CAN add some freshly steamed milk to warm it up.

 Translation for the Non-Barista: Be in the habit of offering solutions to your customers.
-Spend less time talking about what’s not possible and use your creativty to offer up alternatives.
-Listen to your customers and do your best to indentify the actual need (which might be different from what the customer asks).
-Just the act of listenting and attempting to offer a solution can go a long, long way.
+Spend less time talking about what’s not possible and use your creativity to offer up alternatives.
+Listen to your customers and do your best to identify the real need (which might be different from what the customer asks).
+Just the act of listening and attempting to offer a solution can go a long, long way.